Tax matters and what taxes are spent on

 Danish taxes consist of direct taxes and indirect taxes.
 Other common types of tax in Denmark are:

-Labour market contribution
+Labour market contributions

-All working citizens must pay a labour market contribution.
+All working citizens must pay a labour market contributions.
 Your employer will deduct this contribution from your monthly pay.
 Labour market contributions are used for the Government's labour market expenses, for example to cover unemployment benefits, supplementary training courses and maternity leave.
 Please note that the labour market contribution is actually a tax, deducted from employees’ gross pay, or self-employed persons’ income from self-employment.

-ATP contribution
+ATP contributions

 Everyone who works in Denmark must pay contributions to the Danish labour market supplementary pension fund (ATP).
 The contributions will be deducted from your pay before the calculation of income tax.